Muzzle energy: Kinetic energy

 Although both mass and velocity contribute to the muzzle energy, the muzzle energy is proportional to the mass while proportional to the square of the velocity.
 The velocity of the bullet is a more important determinant of muzzle energy.
 For a constant velocity, if the mass is doubled, the energy is doubled; however, for a constant mass, if the velocity is doubled, the muzzle energy increases four times.
-In the SI system the above Ek will be in unit joule if the mass, m, is in kilogram, and the speed, v, is in metre per second.
+In the SI system the above Ek will be in unit joules if the mass, m, is in kilograms, and the speed, v, is in metres per second.

 Typical muzzle energies of common firearms and cartridges

 Muzzle energy is dependent upon the factors previously listed, and velocity is highly variable depending upon the length of the barrel a projectile is fired from.
 Also the muzzle energy is only an upper limit for how much energy is transmitted to the target, and the effects of a ballistic trauma depend on several other factors as well.
 There is wide variation in commercial ammunition.
-A 180 gr bullet fired from .357 magnum handgun can achieve a muzzle energy of 580 ftlbf.
-A 110 gr bullet fired from the same gun might only achieve 400 ftlbf of muzzle energy, depending upon the manufacture of the cartridge.
-Some .45 Colt ammunition can produce 1200 ftlbf of muzzle energy.
+A 180 gr bullet fired from .357 Magnum handgun can achieve a muzzle energy of 580 ftlbf.
+A 110 gr bullet fired from the same gun might only achieve 400 ftlbf of muzzle energy, depending upon the manufacturer of the cartridge.
+Some .45 Colt +P ammunition can produce 1200 ftlbf of muzzle energy.